mitchpaulus/neobem/doc/tutorials.inc.md

 Why would you use one version over another?
-I would generally prefer the inline data table for situations when you have data *that doesn't include nested structures*.
-If nested structures are required, then you'd have to use the normal structure syntax.
+I would generally prefer the inline data table for situations when you have data *that doesn't include nested dictionaries*.
+If nested dictionaries are required, then you'd have to use the normal dictionary syntax.

 That covers the first variable declaration of our example file.